-On March 14, 2023, we entered into a credit agreement with Bank of America, N.A., as administrative agent and letter of credit issuer (the "Credit Agreement").
+On March 14, 2023, we entered into a credit agreement with Bank of America, N.A., as administrative agent and letter of credit issuer, which was subsequently amended on October 27, 2023 (as amended, the "Credit Agreement").
 The Credit Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount equal to the lesser of (i) \$50 million, and (ii) a borrowing base calculated as the sum of (a) 80% of the value of certain of our eligible accounts receivable, plus (b) up to 100% of the value of eligible cash collateral.
-The Revolving Credit Facility will mature on March 13, 2024 and is secured by substantially all of our assets.
+The Revolving Credit Facility will mature on October 25, 2024 and is secured by substantially all of our assets.
 As of July 31, 2023, there were no outstanding loans under the Revolving Credit Facility.